Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Methods

-Since \texttt{Paperboats} does not support a moving mesh yet, we convert the Voronoi grid of \texttt{Arepo} to a Cartesian grid that can be used by \texttt{Paperboats}.
-The Cartesian grid has 900 cells in each coordinate direction, almost twice as high as the initial average distance of cell centers in the MHD simulations.
+Since \texttt{Paperboats} does not support a moving mesh yet, we converted the Voronoi grid of \texttt{Arepo} to a Cartesian grid that could be used by \texttt{Paperboats}.
+The Cartesian grid had 900 cells in each coordinate direction, almost twice as high as the initial average distance of cell centers in the MHD simulations.
 The dust simulation resolution was found to be optimal for our setup and to not induce significant errors during the simulations, as also discussed in Appendix~\ref{sec:appendix_4500cells}.
-During the conversion from Voronoi to Cartesian grid, the total mass of the system changes due to the rearrangement of the cells.
-However, our chosen resolution was high enough to only change the mass by 0.2\%, which has a minor impact on the dust destruction.
+During the conversion from Voronoi to Cartesian grid, the total mass of the system changed due to the rearrangement of the cells.
+However, our chosen resolution was high enough to only change the mass by 0.2\%, which had a minor impact on the dust destruction.

-Furthermore, we only study the central 2D layer because a full 3D dust calculation would have been numerically too expensive.
-The final amount of Cartesian grid cells is therefore $900\times 900\times 1$ cells in $x$-, $y$-, and $z$-direction.
-To ensure that the investigated layer is representative of the whole 3D SNR, we performed the dust simulations on three different perpendicular planes.
-The dust destruction of the forward shock in these planes can alter by several per cent as shown in Appendix~\ref{sec:appendix_diff_slices}, depending on the different detailed density distribution in the slice.
+Furthermore, we only studied the central 2D layer because a full 3D dust calculation would have been numerically too expensive.
+The final amount of Cartesian grid cells was therefore $900\times 900\times 1$ cells in $x$-, $y$-, and $z$-direction.
+To ensure that the investigated layer was representative of the whole 3D SNR, we performed the dust simulations on three different perpendicular planes.
+The dust destruction of the forward shock in these planes can differ by several per cent as shown in Appendix~\ref{sec:appendix_diff_slices}, depending on the different detailed density distribution in the slice.
 Thus, dust destruction values in this paper always refer to the average of these three planes, unless otherwise stated.